stoiveyp/Alexa.NET.SkillFlow.Generator/README.md

 # Alexa.NET.SkillFlow.Generator
-A small library that generates output based on SkillFlow models
+A small library that enables output based on SkillFlow models